 Gated content is most often longer form and branded to provide a higher value.
 If visitors are expected to share personal information in exchange for this piece of content, it must be clear that it is a worthy, valuable piece of information.
+I recommend giving a “teaser” of the content behind the gate so users know it’s worth it.
 Some examples of content that should be gated:

 - White papers

 Some other content that you could gate, depending on how many “take-homes” the user will receive, include: